ms609/CongreveLamsdell2016/README.md

 This R package provides data and analyses that accompany the paper

-- Martin R. Smith (2019), Bayesian and parsimony approaches reconstruct informative trees from simulated morphological datasets, _Biological Letters_, in review.
+- Smith, M. R. (2019), Bayesian and parsimony approaches reconstruct informative trees from simulated morphological datasets, _Biological Letters_, in production.

 It incorporates data from: